 The first step is to think of your efforts in service of the customer.
 Everything you’re going to optimize is with the end goal of helping Amazon to match your product with customer search queries.

-How Amazon is fundamentally different than Google
+ToggleHow Amazon is fundamentally different than Google

 The reason that algorithms exist is to protect the product.
 If Amazon can’t show people what they are looking for, then people won’t choose to shop on Amazon.
 Google has a similar goal–to give users the information they seek.
 But there is fundamental difference: while Google mainly sells ads, Amazon sells products.

-Amazon’s algorithm is designed to show customers the products that convert the best, so that Amazon can generate more sales.
-On the other hand, Google tries to show users the search terms that are trustworthy and linked to often, as these are measurements that a piece of content is of excellent quality.
+On the other hand, Google tries to show users search results that are trustworthy and linked to often, as these are measurements that a piece of content is of excellent quality.
+Google also features many different types of content:

 To summarize the difference, with Google you try to build trust, but with Amazon you try to up your conversions, (which is already your goal).
+In both cases, you share a mutual goal with the search engine.
+For Google, you want to give searchers what they want to read or watch.
+For Amazon, you want to give shoppers what they’re looking to buy.

 Depending on how many channels you sell in, you might want your ecommerce product page to show up in Google and for your product to rank well in Amazon’s search list or gallery.
 If you focus too heavily on Google and not on Amazon, you might miss a key opportunity: the fact that Amazon results will show up in Google!
-Working strategically on your Amazon positioning can get your Amazon product to show up in Google easier than your ecommerce site because Amazon is such a large, established domain that Google already trusts.

 If you know anything about SEO, you know that duplicate content is typically a bad idea.
 You should never post the exact same piece of content in multiple places, so what about Amazon and Google?
 Can your website’s product page have the same content as your Amazon product page?

-While it might be okay for certain titles and sentences to be the same, you’ll likely end up with a completely different strategy, and that’s a good thing.
 On a website product page, you should focus on targeting just a couple keyphrases with excellent traffic and low competition, but on Amazon, you can add a lot more structured data, so the pages will ultimately appear very different from the front and the back ends without you having to worry about that issue.

 Amazon doesn’t outright recommend to sellers to put a keyphrase or keyword in their title, but it’s essential.
 The Google AdWords Keyword Planner is a helpful tool for identifying what search terms are the most popular with users.
 You can assume that what people search for in Google, they also search for in Amazon, and then test your assumption and keyphrase usage over time.